Dylan Mares

-Dylan Mares (born February 11, 1992) is an American professional soccer player who plays as an attacking midfielder for Louisville City in the USL Championship.
+Dylan Mares (born February 11, 1992) is an American professional soccer player who plays as an attacking midfielder.

 Career

 Early career

 From Zionsville, Indiana, played youth soccer with the Indiana Fire Academy from 2008 to 2010.
 Mares and A. J. Corrado led Zionsville Community High School to a 2009 IHSAA state championship in soccer.
 He then started his collegiate career at the University of Louisville where he played college soccer for the Louisville Cardinals from 2010 to 2012.
 Despite missing the entire 2011 season due to a knee injury, Mares still managed to rank up 15 goals in his two seasons for the Cardinals.
 He then transferred to Indiana University to play for the Indiana Hoosiers.
 He played in 22 matches in his lone season for the Hoosiers, scoring three goals.
 After his first season Mares decided to join the selection pool for the 2014 MLS SuperDraft.
 However, Mares was not selected in any of the four rounds.
 Mares then joined the pre-season camp of MLS side Real Salt Lake but did not earn a contract with the side.